Bad Credit

 • County court judgements against you.

-• Individual voluntary arrangements that are still in progress.
+• Individual voluntary arrangements are still in progress.

 • Bankruptcy that’s been active within the past 6 years.

-• Multiple hard credit checks on your name, showing that you’ve been struggling with debt and have been seeking out more lines of credit.
+• Multiple hard credit checks on your name, show that you’ve been struggling with debt and have been seeking out more lines of credit.

 • Being linked to a person who has bad credit, such as a marital partner who you have a mortgage or loan with.